 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
-All other outstanding balances between funds are reported as "due to/from other funds."
-Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."
+All other outstanding balances between funds are reported as "due to/from other funds" Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances".

-No allowance for uncollectibles was recorded at June 30, 2018 based on management's expectation that all accounts receivable will be collected through the property tax roll.
+All accounts receivable are shown net of an allowance for uncollectibles when applicable.
+No allowance for uncollectibles was recorded at June 30, 2019 based on management's expectation that all accounts receivable will be collected through the property tax roll.